Website privacy statement

 Cookies and local storage values store non-personal information such as (but not limited to) the server address and domain name of your internet service provider, date and time of your visit to the site, which pages you accessed on the La Trobe website, files you downloaded, address of the last site you visited and the type of browser you are using.

-From time to time, we use third party web analytics including Google Analytics & Ad Services, Adobe Launch and Facebook:
+From time to time, we use third party web analytics and marketing technologies to:

-- To collect information about your interaction and usage of our website.
+- To collect information about your interaction and usage of our websites.

 - Use anonymous information about your website behaviour in order to show you relevant content on your return visits to the LTU website.

-- To inform, optimise and serve ads to you on relevant websites based on your past visits to our website to advertise LTU across a variety of third-party websites and measure the effectiveness of our marketing campaigns.
+- To inform, optimise and serve ads to you on relevant websites based on your activity our website to advertise LTU across a variety of third-party websites and measure the effectiveness of our marketing campaigns.

 Staff and student login